CSCfi/lega-mirroring/README.md

 NOTES:
 * cf-dir operations are logged to file cf_log.log in the working directory
+* default config.ini can be found from lega_mirroring/scripts/

 ##### copy_file.py
 ```copy_file.py``` copies a file to a directory.
 This script can be run from command line by typing ```copy-file <path/file> <destination_directory>```.
 The function is able to copy large files with a built-in buffer size of 16 kB. ```copy-file```